 This form is generally used for financial and business matters.
-To grant durable power over medical decisions, you need a medical power of attorney.

 In Nevada, power of attorney forms are durable by default.